 Except as disclosed below, accounting policies have been consistently applied over all periods presented.
-The Group has adopted all new and amended Australian Accounting Standards and AASB Interpretations as of 1 July 2016.
+The Group has adopted all new and amended Australian Accounting Standards and AASB Interpretations effective as of 1 July 2017.
+The impact of new standards and amendments is not material.

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2017 reporting periods.
+Certain new and amended accounting standards and interpretations have been published that are not mandatory for 30 June 2018 reporting periods.
 The Group's assessment of the impact of these new standards and interpretations is set out below.